CHR1597/IsThisSarcastic/README.md

-# Sentiment Analysis vs. Human Inference for Detecting Sarcasm
+# Is This Sarcastic?
+A Reddit bot for detecting sarcasm

 ## Chris McVeigh

-### University of Birmingham
+### Undergraduate project for year 2019-20, University of Birmingham

-Undergraduate project for year 2019-20
+Uses sentiment and contextual analysis to produce a sarcasm detector for Reddit that outperforms most non-bespoke solutions.

 SARC corpus by Mikhail Khodak, Nikunj Saunshi, Kiran Vodrahalli available from https://nlp.cs.princeton.edu/SARC/2.0